Bayesian Musings from a Non-Statistician

 With probability modelling we set the parameters for a specified model and simulate potential outcomes.
 Statistical inference on the other hand ingests measurements from the world and backtracks to estimate the parameters of a chosen model.

 The bidirectional relationship underpins the way we validate statistical techniques’ potential to capture the essence of reality: we synthesise data from a known distribution, blur the signal with some noise that represents random sampling error and estimate the true parameters, point estimates.

 Similarly, Bayesians criticise and revise their models by analysing a posterior predictive distribution (c.f point estimates from before).
 These “posterior predictive checks” examine the deviation of data simulated by the fitted posterior model from the observed data.

 2. “Conditional probabilities can be visualised”

 Hypotheses are uncertain descriptions of what the world looks like.
 They can can either be discrete (innocence or guilt, which die did I roll) or continuous (mean level of gene expression).
-In either case Bayesians think of assigning probability distributions (prior and posterior) to hypotheses.
+Bayesians in either case think of stretching a probability distribution across the hypotheses (for both prior and posterior).
 There is nothing fundamentally different between the prior and the posterior — they represent your state of knowledge at any point in the process with the data you’ve observed so far.

 Primary Frequentist Differences